Festive Baltimore rallies in hope after police charged

 On Friday, Mosby said the Maryland state medical examiner had ruled Gray's death a homicide.
 She said he was unlawfully arrested and the officers repeatedly ignored his pleas for medical help while he was handcuffed, shackled and lying face down in the back of a police van.

-Gene Ryan, president of the Baltimore Fraternal Order of Police, said he was disappointed with "the apparent rush to judgment" in charging the officers and that they had done nothing wrong.
+Gene Ryan, president of the Baltimore Fraternal Order of Police, said of the charges against the officers that he was disappointed with "the apparent rush to judgment" and the officers had done nothing wrong.

 The union launched an online fundraising plea on its website on Saturday to cover legal expenses for the officers.
 Online Maryland court records did not list a defense attorney for any of the six - three black and three white officers.